We use the ACWA awards to recognize our outstanding members and individuals.

 - Executive Director of Oak Lodge Sanitary District

-Michael has been an active member of water quality professional organizations including serving on the ACWA and NACWA Board of Directors, active in PNCWA, and was also the national present of the Water Environment Federation.
+Michael has been an active member of water quality professional organizations including serving on the ACWA and NACWA Board of Directors, active in PNCWA, and was also the national president of the Water Environment Federation.

 - Dramatically improving the performance of Portland’s Columbia Blvd.
 Treatment Plant